-I started writing poetry just before hitting my teens and quickly fell in love with the artistry, wordplay, and rhythmic challenge of crafting poems.
+I started writing poetry just after hitting my teens and quickly fell in love with the artistry, wordplay, and rhythmic challenge of crafting poems.

 A few years later, it occurred to me that I should be reading poetry, so I looked at a few books of poetry but found nothing that spoke to me.
 For years afterward, I continued to write poetry but did not read the works of established poets.
 Fortunately, I eventually went to college, where I was forced to read poetry and finally found works and poets that resonated with me.

 It’s not unusual to encounter young poets who don’t read poetry.
 Some say they don’t want their work to be influenced by other poets, but many have faced the same difficulty I did: they haven’t been able to find poetry that they like.

 As a young poet, most of the works I encountered were irrelevant to me.
 I didn’t care about the topics, and the language felt outdated.
 A lot of it was form poetry, and I have since discovered that I prefer free-form.
 It was like digging down a massive mountain to unearth a few small, sparkly gems.
 Frankly, it took too much effort to find one poet or poem that interested me.

 But that was back before the internet.
 Nowadays, it’s much easier to scan through the available works of poetry to find the good stuff.
 However, I think the internet has presented a new problem; there’s so much poetry out there that it’s hard to find something that clicks.
 And because it’s so easy to publish nowadays, a lot of available work is amateurish.

 How a Lack of Reading Shows in Your Work

 There’s no rule that says every person who writes poetry must read poetry.
 Plenty of poets write for the sole purpose of personal expression.
 Poetry writing can be therapeutic, cathartic, and enjoyable.
 Nobody needs to read in order to write such poetry.
 But there’s a difference between writing for oneself and writing for an audience of strangers.